 The majority of our tenants have an assured tenancy.
 We also issue starter tenancies for new tenants.
 The details of your tenancy are written in your Tenancy Agreement.

-You can stay in your home for as long as you want, provided you do not break your tenancy agreement;
+With an assured tenancy, you can stay in your home for as long as you want, provided you do not break your tenancy agreement;

 - You cannot be evicted from your home except by a court order